Phyllis Ann Wallace: Early life and education

 She was born Annie Rebecca Wallace in Calvert County, Maryland, on June 9, 1921.
 She was the first of six children born to John Wallace, a craftsman, and Stevella Wallace.
 She attended a well ranked yet segregated high school, Frederick Douglass High School, graduating first in her class in 1939.

 Maryland's state University system was segregated.
-The only state supported higher education open to Phyllis was Morgan State College.
-Afro-American students, like Phyllis were not allowed to attend the all-white University of Maryland.
+The only state supported higher education open to Wallace was Morgan State College.
+Afro-American students, like Wallace were not allowed to attend the all-white University of Maryland.

-Phyllis studied economics at New York University and the state of Maryland paid her tuition.
+Wallace studied economics at New York University and the state of Maryland paid her tuition.
 She received her bachelor's degree in economics in 1943, graduating magna cum laude and Phi Beta Kappa.
 It was probably in New York that she developed her love of art, architecture and music, particularly vocal music.

-One of Phyllis's NYU Professors suggested that Phyllis do graduate work at Yale.
+One of Wallace's NYU Professors suggested that Wallace do graduate work at Yale.
 At Yale, she earned a master's degree in 1944 and a Ph.D. in 1948.
 Her dissertation was on international sugar agreements.

 Career

-As a new Ph.D., Phyllis's professional focus was international trade, the subject of her doctoral dissertation.
+As a new Ph.D., Wallace's professional focus was international trade, the subject of her doctoral dissertation.
 She returned to New York City as a part-time lecturer at City College of New York (a track to tenure not being open) and a researcher at the National Bureau of Economic Research.

-In 1953, Phyllis took a teaching position in the School of Business Administration at the historically black Atlanta University while maintaining her research relationship with NBER.
-In 1957, Phyllis left teaching, pulled by a new opportunity that arose out of the Cold War.
-Was the deep south during the Jim Crow era too much for Phyllis or was the pull of family and international research the draw?
+In 1953, Wallace took a teaching position in the School of Business Administration at the historically black Atlanta University while maintaining her research relationship with NBER.
+In 1957, Wallace left teaching, pulled by a new opportunity that arose out of the Cold War.
+Was the deep south during the Jim Crow era too much for Wallace or was the pull of family and international research the draw?

-The CIA was in recruitment mode and Phyllis had the right combination of economics training and language ability.
+The CIA was in recruitment mode and Wallace had the right combination of economics training and language ability.
 She worked at the CIA as an intelligence analyst focusing on the Soviet Union mentoring and befriending many younger CIA employees.

 The Civil rights movement of the mid-1960s opened new opportunities.
 Title VII of the Civil Rights Act of 1964 led to the establishment of the Equal Employment Opportunity Commission the next year.
 The EEOC's mandate: to "ensure equality of opportunity by vigorously enforcing federal legislation prohibiting discrimination in employment" whether on the basis of religion, race, sex, color, national origin, age, or disability.
-In 1966, Phyllis became the new Commission's Chief of Technical Studies.
-In this job, Phyllis reached out to senior economists and also to young scholars who would go on to distinguished academic careers (Orley Ashenfelter (Princeton), James Heckman (University of Chicago), Ronald Oaxaca (University of Arizona), Lester Thurow (MIT) and Ann Dryden Witte (Wellesley College).
-Through Phyllis, economists had pathbreaking access to data sets that, when analyzed, advanced economic understanding of employment discrimination.
+In 1966, Wallace became the new Commission's Chief of Technical Studies.
+In this job, Wallace reached out to senior economists and also to young scholars who would go on to distinguished academic careers (Orley Ashenfelter (Princeton), James Heckman (University of Chicago), Ronald Oaxaca (University of Arizona), Lester Thurow (MIT) and Ann Dryden Witte (Wellesley College).
+Through Wallace, economists had pathbreaking access to data sets that, when analyzed, advanced economic understanding of employment discrimination.